Skip to primary navigation Skip to content Skip to footer

 2. Kaumauli’I Highway, Hawaii Route 50, running 33 miles from Lihue to the Pacific Missile Range Facility (just west of Kekaha), and named after Kauai’s last reigning chief.

-Hopefully, you have time on your trip to cover all sixty of these combined miles because while Kauai is small, it’s worth experiencing all of her many unique regions.
+Hopefully you have time on your trip to cover all sixty of these combined miles because while Kauai is small, it’s worth experiencing all of her many unique regions.
 Did you know Kauai has seven distinct climate zones?
 True story!

 Anyways, the most notorious area for Kauai traffic is without a doubt the Kapaa area, on the Kuhio Highway, on the island’s east side.
-The daily jam is known locally as the “Kapaa Crawl” and its textbook bottleneck traffic, both ways, every single day, and while there is a bypass, there’s no need to get your hopes up– it gets stupid backed-up too.
+The daily jam is known locally as the “Kapaa Crawl” and it’s textbook bottleneck traffic, both ways, every single day, and while there is a bypass, there’s no need to get your hopes up– it gets stupid backed-up too.

 As a general Kauai vacation strategy, just try to minimize the number of times you pass through Kapaa.
 If you’re going to be up north for the day, stay up north for the day; if you’re south for the day, stay south.
 Don’t be fooled by mileage because the twenty-two-mile roundtrip from north Kapaa to Lihue and back midday can easily take two hours, and that’s just one example.